zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 <!-- https://towardsdatascience.com/the-hitchhikers-guide-to-ai-ethics-part-2-what-ai-is-c047df704a00 -->
 <!-- https://www.borealisai.com/en/blog/tutorial1-bias-and-fairness-ai/ -->

 This may be the cause of biased data.
-However, another large focus of bias may be from the process of creating a machine learning models.
+However, another large focus of bias may be from the process of creating machine learning models.
 A single math equation is unable to perfectly represent all the data, so a math equation that gets as close as possible is used.
 In this process, the bits of data that originally had the largest representation would be altered the least by the final math equation.
-But others, would get ignored by the model, which ends with unfair representation (TowardsDataScience).
+But others would get ignored by the model, which results in unfair representation (TowardsDataScience).

 <figure>